Employee engagement affects all areas of a company’s operations, from productivity to customer service and employee turnover.

 Great customer service is one of the hallmarks of all service-oriented companies.
 Employees that are actively engaged with the company they work for are willing to go to great lengths to make sure customers walk away happy.

 If an employee doesn’t feel connected to the goals or mission of the company they work for, they’re going to be ambivalent about decisions they and their co-workers make.
 Rarely will you see a happy employee not give their input when asked.

 Blaming others is a very common sign of an unhappy employee.
-The sign of a healthy company culture is when employees take one for the team and figure out what went wrong, instead of looking for scapegoats.
+The sign of a healthy company culture is when employees take ownership and figure out what went wrong instead of looking for scapegoats.

 Recognizing the difference in behavior between engaged and disengaged employees is essential for maintaining a positive company culture.
-By addressing issues before they turn into bigger problems, you can save employees before you losing them for good and prevent you workplace from being poisoned with negativity.
+By addressing issues before they turn into bigger problems, you can save employees before you lose them for good and prevent a toxic work environment.